NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 used with `tool_rotation`.
 Default: False
 - `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and lenght of the island inside the lava.
-Must produce value from 1 to 3.
+Must produce value from 1 to 5.
 Default: Random based on room size
+- `left_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
+The number of tiles of lava left of the island.
+Must produce value between 2 and 6.
+Default: Random based on room size and island size
 - `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
 They will not be placed in the lava or the island   Default: False